the-scouts/por/sphinx_source/chapter-9.rst

 d.
 A remote cut off device must be fitted to any craft being used for solo training.

 e.
-Hovercrafting over water may only take place on inland waters of Class C, B1 or B2 waters (as defined in Rule 9.44b).
+Hovercrafting over water may only take place on inland waters of Class C, B1 or B2 waters (as defined in :rule:`9.44(b)`).

 Rule 9.22 Creative Activities for Public Performance
 ----------------------------------------------------